-Government through NAADS to set up Fruit Processing Facility in Greater Masaka Regionnaadsadmin
+Government through NAADS to set up Fruit Processing Facility in Greater Masaka Region

-Government through the National Agricultural Advisory Services (NAADS) has commenced the process of establishing a fruit processing facility in Greater Masaka Region, an initiative to promote agro-industrialization.
+The government through the National Agricultural Advisory Services (NAADS) has commenced the process of establishing a fruit processing facility in the Greater Masaka Region, an initiative to promote agro-industrialization.

-Since 2014, NAADS has supported the production of fruits mainly mangoes, pineapples, citrus and passion fruits in different regions across the country through the distribution of planting materials and value addition facilities.
-The overall objective of the interventions is to commercialise the fruits sector by supporting increased production through the distribution of quality clean seedlings with high yields and that are tolerant to pests and diseases.
+Since 2014, NAADS has supported the production of fruits mainly mangoes, pineapples, citrus, and passion fruits in different regions across the country through the distribution of planting materials and value addition facilities.
+The overall objective of the interventions is to commercialize the fruits sector by supporting increased production through the distribution of quality clean seedlings with high yields and that are tolerant to pests and diseases.

-Greater Masaka sub region has greatly benefitted from the support from NAADS with over 7 million pineapple suckers distributed to farmers since 2014 in the districts of Masaka, Kalangala, Lwengo, Kyotera, Kalungu and Rakai.
+The Greater Masaka sub-region has greatly benefitted from the support from NAADS with over 7 million pineapple suckers distributed to farmers since 2014 in the districts of Masaka, Kalangala, Lwengo, Kyotera, Kalungu and Rakai.
 NAADS has also distributed over 3 million mango seedlings and over 4 million citrus seedlings in the region.
 Many farmers mainly the youth have benefited from the distribution of passion fruit seedlings.

-To address the above challenge, Government through NAADS is set to establish a factory in the region that will add value to the fruits produced in the region with a main focus on pineapples and mangoes.
-Apart from providing the much needed value addition, the factory will provide a ready market to the fruit farmers in the region.
+To address the above challenge, Government through NAADS is set to establish a factory in the region that will add value to the fruits produced in the region with the main focus on pineapples and mangoes.
+Apart from providing the much-needed value addition, the factory will provide a ready market to the fruit farmers in the region.

 In the current Financial Year 2020/2021 Government released resources through NAADS to conduct a feasibility study and develop designs for the establishment of the factory.